30 Things to Quickly Disinfect At Home + Disinfecting Room by Room

 - Wipe down containers of laundry detergent.

-- Clean inside and outside of the washing machine, including the lid.
+- Clean the inside and outside of the washing machine, including the lid.

-- Also clean top of dryer and dryer door where you open it.
+- Also, clean the top of the dryer and the door where you open it.

 - Wipe down the area where clothes are folded.

 RELATED ARTICLE: how to make your laundry smell good